The Passion of the Christ: Reception

-Review aggregator Rotten Tomatoes reports an approval rating of 49% based on 277 critic reviews.
+Review aggregator Rotten Tomatoes reports an approval rating of 50% based on 278 critical reviews.
 The website's critical consensus reads: "Director Mel Gibson's zeal is unmistakable, but The Passion of the Christ will leave many viewers emotionally drained rather than spiritually uplifted."
 On Metacritic, the film has a weighted average of 47 out of 100, based on 44 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film a rare "A+" grade.

 In a positive review for Time, its critic Richard Corliss called The Passion of the Christ "a serious, handsome, excruciating film that radiates total commitment".
 New York Press film critic Armond White praised Gibson's direction, comparing him to Carl Theodor Dreyer in how he transformed art into spirituality.
 White also noted that it was odd to see Gibson offer audiences "an intellectual challenge" with the film.
 Roger Ebert from the Chicago Sun-Times gave the movie four out of four stars, calling it "the most violent film I have ever seen" as well as reflecting on how it struck him, a former altar boy: "What Gibson has provided for me, for the first time in my life, is a visceral idea of what the Passion consisted of.
 That his film is superficial in terms of the surrounding message—that we get only a few passing references to the teachings of Jesus—is, I suppose, not the point.
 This is not a sermon or a homily, but a visualization of the central event in the Christian religion.
 Take it or leave it."

 In a negative review for Slate, David Edelstein called The Passion of the Christ "a two-hour-and-six-minute snuff movie".
 Jami Bernard of the New York Daily News felt it was "the most virulently anti-Semitic movie made since the German propaganda films of World War II".
 In the Dallas Observer, Robert Wilonsky wrote that he found the film "too turgid to awe the nonbelievers, too zealous to inspire and often too silly to take seriously, with its demonic hallucinations that look like escapees from a David Lynch film; I swear I couldn't find the devil carrying around a hairy-backed midget anywhere in the text I read".

 The June 2006 issue of Entertainment Weekly named The Passion of the Christ the most controversial film of all time, followed by Stanley Kubrick's A Clockwork Orange (1971).
 In 2010, Time listed it as one of the most "ridiculously violent" films of all time.